 Parents do not have the right to insist that their child is admitted to a particular year group.
 The Academy will admit children outside their normal age group only in exceptional circumstances.
 If parents wish their child to be admitted outside their normal age group they must still make their application alongside children applying at the normal age and must make their request for admission outside the normal age group clear on their Application Form to the Local Authority for a school place.
 At the same time, parents should also write to the Principal at the address below to request admission out of the normal age group.
 Parents should explain why it is in the child's best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 The decision made by Lift Schools will be based on the individual circumstances of each case and in the best interests of the child concerned.
 In making the decision, Lift Schools will consider the views of the Principal.

-The Academy can be contacted at the following address:
+The Academy can be contacted at the following address: The Principal Hamford Primary Academy Elm Tree Avenue Walton on the Naze Essex CO14 8TE

-The Principal

-St James the Great Academy

-Chapman Way

-East Malling

-Kent ME19 6SD